-The date of our next Virtual Open House will be on TBD.
-If you would like to get on our list and reserve a spot, sign up now!
+The date of our next virtual open house is to be determined.
+However, if you would like to get on the list early and reserve your spot, sign up now!

 Interested in aviation, youth leadership or service to your country?
 If so, the United States Air Force Auxiliary is for you!